AUTOBAHN, GERMANY 🇩🇪

-So you think you are Michael Schumacher, do ya?
+So you think you are Lewis Hamilton, do ya?
 Well, welcome to a country that allows you to drive as fast as you want.
 Oh yes, as fast as you want!
 We can certainly tell you that driving in Germany is not only a privilege, it is a joy.

 The German Autobahn does have a fascination attached to it.
 It's a mix of legends and speed fantasies about the autobahn that are far from reality.

 This will maybe come as a surprise to some readers, but as a matter of fact — the German highway system is not a high-speed playground for speed enthusiasts.
 It is a road system that serves the public and economy.